medhabar/magnify/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/007f22b4-c1b2-4c75-94e9-d117db2c50e7) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-**Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.